Utah Child Endangerment Lawyer

 Can a misunderstanding lead to a child endangerment charge?

-Can child endangerment be charged with other offenses?
+Can child endangerment be charged with domestic violence or assault?

 Next Steps